 Becoming Open Minded About Open Source

-by Troy Burmeister, Data Analyst, Gongos, Inc. & Claire Gilbert, Data Analyst, Gongos, Inc.
+By Troy Burmeister, Data Analyst & Claire Gilbert, Data Analyst, Gongos, Inc.

 From software development to social networking, open source software powers big companies.
 Surprisingly, the people behind it don’t necessarily sit within the walls of Facebook, Google or Microsoft.
 They reside in thriving communities of active online users’ intent on fueling advances in data science, big data, and analytics.
 Perhaps more surprisingly, open source software is taking industries by storm, offering users—and the companies that employ them—a practical, if not obvious, alternative to their traditional analytical toolkit.

 While launched in an academic setting, the acceleration of statistical software R for data wrangling and analysis inside corporations has given users access to features normally reserved for premium enterprise software.
 Most companies have gotten all too comfortable with setting aside budgets and fixed resources for this very purpose.
 But this legacy thinking comes at a cost.

 The insights industry has long relied on proprietary software and technologies, and there’s been good reason for that.
 In an effort to power work streams that extract insights from structured data, enterprise software systems offer proven solutions, customer support, and are accountable to upgrades and development.
 Yet, this “black box” mentality keeps insights organizations from truly advancing in a landscape increasingly sculpted by open source releases—leaving little room for innovation.
 If you take a step back, it’s easy to see the irony in this.
 Corporations have an increasing appetite for technology-driven breakthroughs, yet the majority of market research-based analysis is neatly packaged within the confines and constraints of boxed software.